codinasion-archive/readme-components/CONTRIBUTING.md

-# Welcome to Codinasion contributing guide
+# Welcome to Codinasion Contributing Guide

-Thank you for investing your time in contributing to our project :sparkles:
+Thank you for investing your time in contributing to this project :sparkles:

-Read our [Code of Conduct](./CODE_OF_CONDUCT.md) to keep our community approachable and respectable.
+Read our [Code of Conduct](CODE_OF_CONDUCT.md) to keep our community approachable and respectable.

 In this guide you will get an overview of the contribution workflow from opening an issue, creating a PR, reviewing, and merging the PR.